paulusTecnion/uberlogger-docs/docs/Manual/02-Quickstart/index.md

 - **Start logging** Start the logger by either:

+By default the Uberlogger is set to "Continuous measurement" mode.
+With this you can do the following to start the logger.

 1. Pressing the "mode" button on the side of the Uberlogger for about 1 second to start logging.

 2. Pressing "Start logging" on the top right corner of the user
     interface:

 > ![](media/image7.png)

-3. Going to the "Logging" tab inside the and click on "Start logging":
+3. Going to the `File browser` tab inside the and click on "Start logging":

 > ![](media/image8.png)
 >